epeli/react-bem-factory/README.md

     // Add a static class names for all BEM Block and Element components created
     // by this block creator.
 The prefix is not be applied to these.
     className: "flexbox border-box",

+    // Customize separators in the generated class names
+    // The defaults are shown.
+    separators: {
+        namespace: "-",
+        modifier: "--",
+        element: "__",
+    },
 });

 // The string "Button" is the BEM block name